Written by: Wendy Wisner, IBCLC with an Introduction by Motherlove.

 If you are having one of these issues, a milk supply booster like fenugreek may be very helpful, but it is also important to address the underlying issue for your low milk supply.
 Speaking with a volunteer breastfeeding counselor or lactation consultant to help you come up with a plan that suits your particular situation is key.
 Note, too, that fenugreek is not considered safe for pregnant mothers to consume as it is a uterine stimulant, and it is recommended that you wait until your milk comes in before starting a galactagogue.

 Just as a caution, if a mother has hypothyroidism or is insulin-dependent, then Motherlove would not recommend taking a product that has fenugreek in it.
 Fenugreek can lower the thyroid hormone, T3, and in large doses, can also lower blood sugar.
+It is also avoided when a mother has a sensitive stomach or sensitivity to the herb.

 So, let’s get down to business and look at what the evidence says about fenugreek as a galactagogue.